rolancon/key-value/README.md

 and for each atomic type also
 - its **empty** type

-Furthermore, K-V support one compound type, consisting of one or more Minicode characters:
+Furthermore, K-V supports one compound type, consisting of one or more Minicode characters:
 - the **string** type.

 ### Boolean